J.K. Simms is a Partner at Thompson Burton and leads the firm’s employment law practice.

 - Representing corporate client in Charge of Unfair Labor Practice with the National Labor Relations Board;

 J.K. has been recognized in the 2017 edition of Best Lawyers in America for his high caliber of work in the practice area of Employment Law – Management.
 JK was recognized as “Best of the Bar” by the Nashville Business Journal in 2015 and 2016.
-He was also recognized as a “Super Lawyer” by the Super Lawyers publication in 2014, 2015, 2016, and 2017.
+He has also been recognized as a “Super Lawyer” by the Super Lawyer publication every year since 2014.

 J.K. received his J.D. from the University of Tennessee College of Law, where he served as Lead Editor of Student Materials for the Tennessee Law Review.
 He received his undergraduate degree from Lipscomb University, where he graduated magna cum laude.
 He has been recognized as a leader among Tennessee lawyers when selected for inclusion in Tennessee Bar Association’s highly selective Leadership Law program, a program for which he now serves on the steering committee.

 J.K., his wife, Suzanne, and their three children reside in Franklin, Tennessee.

 - U.S. District Court Middle District of Tennessee